endpoint-guy/IntuneToolKit/README.md

 - Shows matched, unmatched, and ambiguous names before writing.
 - Adds matched devices to one eligible assigned security group.
 - Uses a confirmation prompt that defaults to **No** and supports result export.

-## Requirements

-- Windows 10 or Windows 11
-- Windows PowerShell 5.1
-- Network access to the PowerShell Gallery for first-time setup
-- Network access to Microsoft Graph
-- Appropriate Microsoft Intune and Entra roles

-The toolkit automatically installs `Microsoft.Graph.Authentication` for the current user if it is missing.

 ## User instructions